rollup/rollup/docs/05-plugins.md

 Type: `(id: string) => string | null | { code: string, map?: string | SourceMap, ast? : ESTree.Program, moduleSideEffects?: boolean | null }`<br>
 Kind: `async, first`

 Defines a custom loader.
 Returning `null` defers to other `load` functions (and eventually the default behavior of loading from the file system).
-To prevent additional parsing time in case e.g. this hook already used `this.parse` to generate an AST for some reason, this hook can optionally return a `{ code, ast }` object.
+To prevent additional parsing overhead in case e.g. this hook already used `this.parse` to generate an AST for some reason, this hook can optionally return a `{ code, ast }` object.
 The `ast` must be a standard ESTree AST with `start` and `end` properties for each node.

-If `false` is returned for `moduleSideEffects` and no other module imports anything from this module, then this module will not be included without checking for actual side-effects inside the module.
+If `false` is returned for `moduleSideEffects` and no other module imports anything from this module, then this module will not be included in the bundle without checking for actual side-effects inside the module.
 If `true` is returned, Rollup will use its default algorithm to include all statements in the module that have side-effects (such as modifying a global or exported variable).
 If `null` is returned or the flag is omitted, then `moduleSideEffects` will be determined by the first `resolveId` hook that resolved this module, the `treeshake.moduleSideEffects` option, or eventually default to `true`.
 The `transform` hook can override this.

 You can use [`this.getModuleInfo`](guide/en#this-getmoduleinfo-moduleid-string-moduleinfo) to find out the previous value of `moduleSideEffects` inside this hook.